 It was a gorgeous Scottish morning, the start of a day that held the promise of adventure and discovery.
-Mr. C and I were out early, cruising along the B852 (General Wade’s Military Road), on the south side of Loch Ness, when true to the promise, we happened upon a scenic, old cemetery, nestled in between the road and the loch.
+Mr. C and I were out early, cruising along the B852 (General Wade’s Military Road), on the south side of Loch Ness, when true to the promise, we happened upon Boleskine Cemetery, a lovely burial ground nestled in between the road and the loch.
 You know us.
 We just had to pull over and take a closer look.

 We spent some time wandering around, reading gravestones, and snapping photos, awed by the beautiful setting.

 I later did some research to try to glean some information about the history of the cemetery, but unfortunately, there just wasn’t a whole lot to be found.
 What I do know is that the roofless building in the corner of the yard is what remains of a medieval church – Old Boleskine Parish Church…